ljw1004/vbspec/vb/expressions.md

 `DirectCast` and `TryCast` have special behaviors.
 Because of this, they only support native conversions.
 Additionally, the target type in a `TryCast` expression cannot be a value type.
 User-defined conversion operators are not considered when `DirectCast` or `TryCast` is used.

-> __Annotation__
-> The conversion set that `DirectCast` and `TryCast` support are restricted because they implement "native CLR" conversions.
+__Note.__ The conversion set that `DirectCast` and `TryCast` support are restricted because they implement "native CLR" conversions.
 The purpose of `DirectCast` is to provide the functionality of the "unbox" instruction, while the purpose of `TryCast` is to provide the functionality of the "isinst" instruction.
 Since they map onto CLR instructions, supporting conversions not directly supported by the CLR would defeat the intended purpose.

 `DirectCast` converts expressions that are typed as `Object` differently than `CType`.
 When converting an expression of type `Object` whose run-time type is a primitive value type, `DirectCast` throws a `System.InvalidCastException` exception if the specified type is not the same as the run-time type of the expression or a `System.NullReferenceException` if the expression evaluates to `Nothing`.

-> __Annotation__
-> As noted above, `DirectCast` maps directly onto the CLR instruction "unbox" when the type of the expression is `Object`.
+__Note.__ As noted above, `DirectCast` maps directly onto the CLR instruction "unbox" when the type of the expression is `Object`.
 In contrast, `CType` turns into a call to a runtime helper to do the conversion so that conversions between primitive types can be supported.
 In the case when an `Object` expression is being converted to a primitive value type and the type of the actual instance match the target type, `DirectCast` will be significantly faster than `CType`.

 `TryCast` converts expressions but does not throw an exception if the expression cannot be converted to the target type.
 Instead, `TryCast` will result in `Nothing` if the expression cannot be converted at runtime.
 For example: